daaronr/rp-r-package/README.md

 This is the `rethinkpriorities` R package.
 The goal of this package is to collect R functions that are likely to be re-used across projects from Rethink Priorities.
 As such, this package is for internal use only.

+This repo *also* includes functions the `rethinkpriorities::book` style; see [hosted example and 'how-to'](https://rethinkpriorities.github.io/bookdown-template/)

 ## Installation

 Currently there are no plans to submit this package to CRAN, so the package can be installed from this GitHub repository, using the following code: